-We have chosen to use the expression domestic abuse rather than domestic violence in order to avoid the common misapprehension that only physical violence counts as domestic abuse.
-We make exceptions when quoting other literature, and when referring to official titles and terminology in common use in other professional circles, e.g., we sometimes refer to "domestic violence services".
+We have chosen to use the expression domestic abuse rather than domestic violence in order to avoid the common misapprehension that only physical abuse counts as domestic violence.
 We have also chosen to refer to victims of domestic abuse but acknowledge many victims go on to become survivors.